Whole Body Flow to Yin Yoga Sequence (35 minutes)

 Give this class a try to see where it takes you.

-Yin Yang Yoga Sequence
+Flow to Yin Yoga Sequence

 Yang portion: hold poses for a few breaths and move to the next (make sure to keep it even on both sides)